misalcedo/tortuga/docs/src/design.md

 ## Goals
 - Sending messages is the only language supported side-effect (i.e. statement).
 - All functions are side-effect free.
-- All variables are immutable.
+- Variables are constant functions with no arguments.
+- Functions may only be declared once.
 - All data types are immutable.
 - Compiler warnings are reserved exclusively for deprecated functionality to be removed in a future major version.
 The compiler can optionally fail when warning are found to ensure future compatibility.
 - Compiler attempts to find as many errors in a single run as possible.